starise/wp-wrapper/README.md

 ## Quick Start

-Declare the use of the class in `functions.php`, then register a new post type:
+Declare the use of the class in `functions.php`, then start using the class:

 ```php
 use Starise\WordPress\Wrapper as Wrapper;